fieldtrip/website/faq/how_should_i_send_example_data_to_the_developers.md

 ---
 title: How should I share example data with the email list or developers?
-tags: [faq, email, development, bugzilla]
+tags: [faq, email, development, git]
 ---

 # How should I share example data with the email list or developers?